 Be prepared for a buyer to approach you in a few years and offer to sell you your horse, but for much more than you originally sold.
 The value of your horse may have increased with training, experience, or winnings, so don`t assume you`re paying the same amount you sold your horse.
-McCabe, JD, is a licensed lawyer in all California courts.
-McCabe, who has worked in the equestrian industry since childhood, acquired his BA with a secondary subject in equine sciences at California Polytechnic State University, San Luis Obispo.
-She received her law degree from the McGeorge School of Law at the University of the Pacific, McGeorge School of Law, where she also obtained a certification in Advocacy.
-Previously, she worked as an auditor advisor to the Institute of Administrative Justice, where she was tasked by various government authorities with resolving disputes between these agencies and the parties involved in the Agency`s decisions.
-His experience also spans several years in the field of intellectual property, labour law and assault proceedings.
-You can learn more about McCabe and his horse law practice at California Horse Lawyer. «Ennifer A. McCabe If you sell your horse because you think the first right of refusal means you will see it again in the future, consider selling it.
-The agreement gives you no control over what happens to your horse.
-In fact, the buyer may decide never to sell it, or you can get an offer that they cannot refuse and your horse can be resold without your knowledge.
-Consider carefully if you are willing to let go of your control over the maintenance of your horse.
+McCabe, JD, is a licensed attorney in all California courts.
+McCabe, who has worked in the equestrian industry since childhood, earned his bachelor`s degree with a minor in equine science from California Polytechnic State University, San Luis Obispo.
+She received her law degree from the McGeorge School of Law at the University of the Pacific, where she also earned certification in advocacy.
+Previously, she worked as an audit consultant for the Institute of Administrative Jurisdictions, where she was mandated by various government agencies to resolve disputes between these authorities and the parties involved in the Agency`s decisions.
+His experience also extends over several years in the field of intellectual property, labor law and attack procedures.
+You can learn more about McCabe and his practice of horse law at California Horse Lawyer. «Ennifer A. McCabe If you sell your horse because you think the first right of rejection means you`ll see it again in the future, you should consider selling it.
+The agreement does not give you control over what happens to your horse.
+In fact, the buyer may decide never to sell it, or you may get an offer that they cannot refuse and your horse may be resold without your knowledge.
+Think carefully about whether you are willing to give up your control over the maintenance of your horse.

-If you are not, then it may be a better option than selling it.
+If you are not, renting your horse may be a better option than selling it.
 What are people`s rights if they believe someone has violated a right of first refusal?
 If you are selling a beloved horse and want to make sure you have the first choice to buy that horse again, you can ask the buyer to sign a right of first refusal agreement.
 But before you make a deal, here`s what you need to know.
-Be prepared for a buyer to turn to you in a few years and offer to sell your horse to you, but for much more than what you originally sold.
-The value of your horse may have increased with training, experience or winnings, so don`t assume you`re paying the same amount as the amount you sold your horse for.
-In some cases, the first right to refusal agreements works well.
-Some buyers try to contact the previous owners of their horses before putting them up for sale to the public.
+Be prepared for a buyer to approach you in a few years and offer to sell you your horse, but for much more than you originally sold.
+The value of your horse may have increased with training, experience, or winnings, so don`t assume you`re paying the same amount as the amount you sold your horse for.
+In some cases, the first right to reject agreements works well.
+Some buyers try to contact the former owners of their horses before offering them for sale to the public.
 But it also depends on the situation and whether the person who bought your horse takes the trouble to contact you.